LSBUSGP/lsbusgp.github.io/README.md

-## Welcome to the LSBU Specialist Game Programming GitHub repository
+Welcome to the LSBU Specialisms: Game Programming GitHub repository

-# What are game programming specialisations?

-Here are some examples of game programming specialisms:
-* engine programming
-* graphics programming
-* audio programming
+# Notes
-* script engine programming
+* how I got into game programming
+* a day in the life of a game programmer
-* A.I.
+* questions and answers
-* build tools
+* source control
+* create a GitHub account